 Before newborn screening programs could detect PKU in the first few hours after birth, PKU was one of the leading causes of IDD in the United States.
 Today, as a result of newborn screening programs that allow for almost immediate treatment of the condition, PKU has been virtually eliminated as a cause of IDD in this country.

 Another metabolic disorder included in newborn screening is galactosemia (pronounced guh-lak-toe-SEE-me-uh), which means being unable to use galactose (pronounced guh-LAK-tohs).
 Galactose is one of two simple sugars that make up lactose, the sugar in milk.
 People with galactosemia cannot use any milk or milk products.

 If infants with galactosemia consume milk or milk products (human or animal) they will develop damage to their liver, brain, kidneys, and eyes from substances that build up in their systems.
 Untreated infants with galactosemia can die of a serious blood infection or of liver failure.
-Some survive but have intellectual disabilities and other damage to the brain and nervous system.
+Some survive but have IDD and other damage to the brain and nervous system.
 A milder form of galactosemia still needs treatment.
 Children who are not treated may develop early cataracts, an unsteady gait, and delays in learning, talking, and growth.

 The treatment for galactosemia is not to consume any milk or milk products and to avoid other foods that contain this sugar.
-If this disease is diagnosed very early and the infant is placed on a rigorous galactose-free diet, she or he may live a relatively normal life, although mild intellectual disability may still develop.
+If this disease is diagnosed very early and the infant is placed on a rigorous galactose-free diet, she or he may live a relatively normal life, although mild IDD may still develop.
 If not placed on a galactose-free diet immediately, an infant will develop symptoms in the first few days of life.